 I warned you people about this.

-I warned this absolutely heartless, cold hearted, cruel SOBs.
+I warned just absolutely heartless, cold-hearted, cruel SOBs.

 You imagine requiring somebody to prove they can pay the loan back when everybody knows they're going to get bailed out if they don't pay it back anyway.

-Poor old Doug Gilf still can't afford to buy a house in Torrance, California, despite the fact that uh there have been a 23% drop in home prices out there.
+And now this, poor old Doug Gilf, still can't afford to buy a house in Torrance, California, despite the fact that there have been a 23% drop in home prices out there, and Congress isn't helping?

 Man, oh man.